Hazardous Heritage

 A guide

 Not all objects are easily identified as potentially dangerous and not everyone is aware of what could be potentially dangerous.
-Below you can find an overview of potential hazards, how to identify them and how to protect yourself from possible health risks.
+Below, we have listed an overview of potential hazards, we have indicated how to identify them and how to protect oneself from possible health risks.

-Currently, mainly the objects of the textile and small equipment collection have been examined.
+Currently, mainly the objects in the textile and small equipment collections have been examined.

 Heavy metals Old pesticides Medical equipment Chemical warfare equipment Asbestos

-Please note: due to allergies, our staff sometimes wear better equipment than necessary in the photos.
-Always take into consideration your own health.
-Be sure to read our recommendations and adapt when necessary!
+Please note: our staff members featured in the photos sometimes wear more equipment than necessary because of allergies.
+Always take your own health into consideration.
+Be sure to read our recommendations and adapt them whenever necessary!

 Heavy metals are a group of minerals that can be classified as metals or metalloids.
-These minerals differ from normal metals as they have a higher density and have the ability to (bio)accumulate easier inside tissue.
-It’s the build up of these heavy metals that can cause a wide range of effects from decreased mental function, to kidney, liver, and lung damage.
+These minerals differ from regular metals in that they have a higher density and have the ability to easily (bio)accumulate inside tissue.
+Build-up of these heavy metals can cause a wide range of effects from decreased mental function, to kidney, liver, and lung damage.

-Heavy metals were applied to objects in different ways.
+Heavy metals appear in or on objects in different ways.
 Lead and cadmium were often used to colour the enamel of medals and badges.
 A similar process used heavy metals to colour textiles.
 A well-known example is the use of arsenic or chromium to give textiles a green colour.
-In addition, heavy metals could also be present on their own within a collection in the form of plates, bowls, metallic constructions, etc.
+Moreover, heavy metals can also be present as such within a collection, more specifically in the form of plates, bowls, metallic constructions, etc.

 1. Arsenic | Arsenic (As) is a metalloid found in the Earth’s crust.
 It can be found in combination with other minerals.